gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 Known issues:
 ===============
 - Portability needs improvement: Facilitate the server configurations so as to make the system more portable.
 - Field extraction with PDF Inspector must be improved.
 Buggy behaviour has been observed, such as breaking up words when extracting terms in German and Spanish.
 This must be corrected so we can consider indexing other fields (citations, keywords, authors, etc.) and their benefits/shortcomings.
+Perhaps other PDF parsers could be tested, as Lemur.
 - Observed issues while using Apertium (one translation request EN->ES or ES->EN stalls from time to time).

 Future work:
 ===============
 - Extend LSI to accept new terms during indexing.
 Configure with realistic training data.
 Evaluate time for querying and improve if needed.
+If dictionary grows too much, perhaps feature selection could be done, so as to speed matrix calculations.
 - Check and upload Moses model support, add this to documentation.
 Evaluate possibilities for using extended features.
 - Use WordNets from other languages and extend with word-sense disambiguation and NER.
 This might lead to more accurate terms.
+Perhaps migrate to EuroWordNet.
 - Consider alternatives for adding lexical/semantic support to query refinement.
 - Test other boost-on-merge options.
 - Consider pre-processing alternatives for each supported language.